phalcon/documentation/docs/events.md

 In the above simple example, we stop all events if today is earlier than `2019-01-01`.

 ## Cancellation
-By default, all events are cancelable.
-However, you might want to set a particular event to not be cancelable, allowing the particular event to fire on all available listeners that implement it.
+By default all events are cancelable.
+However you might want to set a particular event to not be cancelable, allowing the particular event to fire on all available listeners that implement it.

 ```php
 <?php